mmakhool/portfolio/README.md

 # Projects

-## Request Desk

-Shortly after starting my new role at Publicis Collective, I continued the efforts of building upon an interface that works directly with Jira and will allow users to submit certain tickets or requests applicable to their particular brand without utilizing a full Jira license.
-This product is expected to significantly decrease the total amount spent on licenses.
-I am in the early stages of understanding the existing codebase and stack utilized for this application (Node, RushJS, TypeScript, PSQL, Docker, and more).

 ## CoeClock

 I saw an opportunity to use my past time-clock application knowledge and ownership experience to create a modern and scalable